Submissions for issue 10 of Unpsychology Magazine are now open. The theme for the 2024 edition of the mag is Edges.

 Submission deadline: February 29 2024

 Find the guidelines for issue 10: Edges at: unpsychology.substack.com/p/unpsychology-10-edges

-Unpsychology Magazine is entirely supported by the writers, artists and editors.
-If you'd like to support the magazine, you can make a donation here.
+Unpsychology Magazine is supported by our writers, artists and editors.
+If you'd like to help support the magazine, please make a donation here.

-Issue 9 of Unpsychology Magazine is based around the theme of IMAGININGS
+Issue 10 of Unpsychology Magazine is based around the theme of EDGES

 The Unpsychology project

 unpsychology magazine has been going for nine years, and publishes writing, art, video, music related to the broad theme of how humans see and experience the world – and each other – in increasingly complex and troubled times.
 Each of our published editions (FREE to download from https://unpsychology.substack.com/p/download-your-free-unpsychology-magazines), take a theme and build on it.
-We have had two editions responding to the complexity of the climate crisis, and other themes have included childhood, the other-than-human, earthsongs and, in our upcoming edition, warm data, Nora Bateson's term that refers to "a specific kind of information about the way parts of a complex system, such as members of a family, organisms in the oceans, institutions in society, or departments of organisation, come together to give vitality to that system" (from the website, https://warmdatalab.net).
+We have had two editions responding to the complexity of the climate emergency, and other themes have included childhood, the other-than-human, earthsongs, warm data and our most recent double issue Imaginings.

 If you have an idea about how and when 'mind' emerges and flows in and between the contexts, realities and relationships of our world, we'd like to hear it.
 Contact Steve and Julia at email@example.com